WasatchPhotonics/ENLIGHTEN/README.md

-It is also not an end-all / be-all "perform everything you might ever want to do with a spectrometer" tool -- if we were to invest in creating that, we probably wouldn't give it away for free.
-(But give [Spectragryph](https://www.effemm2.de/spectragryph/) or [Panorama](https://www.labcognition.com/en/panorama.html) a try!)
+It is also not an end-all / be-all "perform everything you might ever want to do with a spectrometer" tool -- if we were to invest in creating that, we probably wouldn't give it away for free :-)  (But give [Spectragryph](https://www.effemm2.de/spectragryph/) or [Panorama](https://www.labcognition.com/en/panorama.html) a try!)